michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0006.md

 - v: regret strongly
 - v: express grief verbally
 ### Family
-lament: lamentable, lamentation, lamented, lamenter, lamenting, laments+;lamentable: lamentablest, lamentably;lamented: lamentedly, unlamented;lamenting: lamentingly
+- lament: lamentable, lamentation, lamented, lamenter, lamenting, laments+
+- lamentable: lamentablest, lamentably
+- lamented: lamentedly, unlamented
+- lamenting: lamentingly
 ### Examples
 - He was left lamenting that final throw in an aggressive attempt to win.
 - Red Flags: And you respond to these laments, how?